 Frequently Asked Questions

 Frustratingly, there is no universal airline standard for maximum carry-on luggage size.
 The general guideline followed by many airlines is 22 x 14 x 9 inches, but small regional flights or foreign airlines may have different restrictions.
-Because of this, we absolutely recommend looking up the restrictions of your preferred airline, to get a sense for what size suitcase might work best for your needs.
+Because of this, we absolutely recommend checking your preferred airline’s restrictions to get a sense of what size suitcase might work best for your needs.

 Choosing between a hard-sided and soft-sided carry-on is a matter of personal choice and desired features.
 Hard-sided luggage of the right dimensions can help ensure that you don’t accidentally exceed airline restrictions of carry-on sizes.
 In the same vein, they are also more difficult to overpack.